ebellocchia/bip_utils/readme/bip44.md

 ### Construction from private key

 A Bip class can be constructed directly from a private key, with the possibility to specify the derivation data.\
-Like [`Bip32`](https://github.com/ebellocchia/bip_utils/tree/master/readme/bip32.md), if only the key bytes is specified, it will be considered a master key since there is no way to recover the key derivation data from the key bytes.\
+Like [`Bip32`](https://github.com/ebellocchia/bip_utils/tree/master/readme/bip32.md), if only the key bytes are specified, it will be considered a master key since there is no way to recover the key derivation data from the key bytes.\
 Therefore, the returned object will have a depth and index equal to zero, a zero chain code and parent fingerprint.

 **Code example**